 But the landscape more than made up for the brutality of the cold.
 All around us, the earth laid in a frozen stupor, incredibly carefree, allowed by the hand of time to take whatever strange shapes and forms it had desired over the millions of years.
 The air smelled of old moss and awakening grass.
 The empty road unravelled before us through a land carpeted in shades of colours and shadows, all entwined, merging and blending; the dry yellow-brown of the short grass, the smoked brown of the hibernating soil, the black and grey of the volcanic rocks.
 It was a silent, immense country, and I found its immensity crushing.
 I like my moments of solitude, peaceful pondering away from the demands of life.
 But in Vesturland, the sense of being alone was so imminent that it made me yearn for company.

 But the people seemed to appreciate their land.
 They knew it was cold and brutal, a small country with big challenges.
 But this was a land which had made its people fall in love with it.
 Visiting the majestic Gullfoss waterfall, a public sign drew my attention.
 The text on it told the story of a man and a woman in love, not with one another, but with their land; a man who called the mighty Gullfoss his friend.
-In 1907, an English business man planned to harness the power of the waterfall to generate electricity.
-Tomas Tomasson, a land owner in the area, refused the offer, claiming he didn’t want anyone to sell his friend.
-He believed other people ought to be able to enjoy the magnificent views to which he awoke everyday.
+In 1907, an English businessman planned to harness the power of the waterfall to generate electricity.
+Tomas Tomasson, a landowner in the area, refused the offer, claiming he didn’t want anyone to sell his friend.
+He believed other people ought to be able to enjoy the magnificent views to which he awoke every day.
 The waterfall, nonetheless, was leased to a foreign power-plant company.
-Tomas’ daughter, Sigríôur’s, took up where the old man had left off and continued the campaign of defiance that his father had began, making numerous trips to the Parliament in Reykjavik, a long distance away over plains of ice and rock, to pledge her cause.
-Despite her best efforts, her case was rejected at the court.
-The proposed power plant was never realised, with government eventually terminating the foreign investors lease on the waterfall due to non-receipt of payments.
+Tomas’ daughter, Sigríôur’s, took up where the old man had left off and continued the campaign of defiance that his father had begun, making numerous trips to the Parliament in Reykjavik, a long distance away over plains of ice and rock, to pledge her cause.
+Despite her best efforts, her case was rejected by the Court.
+The proposed power plant was never realised, with the government eventually terminating the foreign investors’ lease on the waterfall due to non-receipt of payments.
 In light of Sigríôur’s heroic efforts, she would later come to be known as Iceland’s first environmental activist.

 And 108 years later, I saw the waterfall, and thought of the old farmer and his daughter, and mentally thanked them for saving their friend.
 That story made me wonder, if the kids in that house next to the roaring river, would grow up calling that river their friend too?